haochinnate/PieceNote/Other/ResumeDosDontsForDeveloper.md

 在履歷表上傳達這類領導方面的成就比條列出你所會的技術要來的難，這也是為什麼有花額外努力的求職者能夠脫穎而出。
 That’s why candidates who take the extra effort stand out.

+> Dev resume do: Calibrate your resume to the role

+> Tailoring your resume to the tech prerequisites of a job listing is important, but so too is targeting the role.
+After all, the difference between a junior and senior developer often goes beyond years of experience.

+> “A senior developer at our agency likely only spends about 20 percent of their time directly writing code.
+The rest of the time, a typical day may include mentoring junior staff, working with project managers, and working with software architecture,” explains Jim Oxenford, mobile development manager at Tonic Design, a digital agency in Pennsylvania.

+> In other organizations, “senior iOS developer” may mean you have been on staff the longest.
+The best way to find out what these terms mean in various organizations is to read the job posting closely and reach out to your network for advice.

+> Your resume also needs to align with your career goals, such as whether you want to move to management.
+“If a person is searching for a management position, I’m looking for evidence they have tackled tough challenges, collaborated with other departments to solve complex problems, and otherwise shown leadership,” adds Silicon Beach Talent’s Peretz.
+Communicating this type of accomplishment on a resume is harder than compiling a list of technologies.
+That’s why candidates who take the extra effort stand out.

 ## Dev resume don’t: Try to game resume systems